VikParuchuri/pdftext/README.md

 - `--max` this controls the maximum number of pdfs to benchmark
 - `--result_path` a folder to save the results.
 A file called `results.json` will be created in the folder.
+- `--pdftext_only` skip running pdfplumber, which can be slow.

 # How it works

 PDFText is a very light wrapper around pypdfium2.
 It first uses pypdfium2 to extract characters in order, along with font and other information.
 Then it uses a simple decision tree algorithm to group characters into lines and blocks.
-It then done some simple postprocessing to clean up the text.
+It does some simple postprocessing to clean up the text.

 # Credits